harbortype/glyphs-scripts/README.md

 - **Add Extremes to Selection:** Adds extreme points to selected paths.
 - **Add Point Along Segment:** Adds points along selected segments at a specific position (time).
 Needs Vanilla.
 - **Copy Master into Sublayer:** Copies a master into a sublayer of another master for the selected glyphs.
 Useful for creating COLR/CPAL color fonts.
 Based on [@mekkablue](https://github.com/mekkablue/Glyphs-Scripts)'s Copy Layer to Layer script.
 Needs Vanilla.
-- **Copy to Background and Remove Overlaps in All Masters:** Copies all layers of the selected glyphs to the background, remove overlaps and correct path directions in all layers.
 - **Create Centerline:** Creates a centerline between two selected paths.
 The paths should have opposite directions.
 If it doesn’t work as expected, try reversing one of the paths.
 Needs Vanilla.
 - **Delete all layers for the current master:** Deletes all non-master layers for the current master (including bracket and brace layers) in selected glyphs.
 - **Duplicate Selected Nodes:** Creates a copy of the selected nodes and adds them in place.